Alessandro1103/obsidian/Vault1/Zettelkasten/Detectors.md

 ## Why detect features

-1. **Object Recognition**: Identifying and labeling objects within an image.
+1. **Object Recognition**: Identifying and labelling objects within an image.
 Feature detection helps in distinguishing objects based on their distinct characteristics such as shape, texture, and color.

 2. **Localization and Mapping**: Essential in robotics and autonomous vehicle navigation, this process involves determining the position of the device relative to its environment and constructing a map of the surrounding area using detected features.